Rockville Centre, New York: Geography

+According to the United States Census Bureau, the village has a total area of 3.4 sqmi, of which 3.3 sqmi is land and 0.1 sqmi – or 2.38% – is water.

+Transportation

+Rockville Centre is served by the Long Island Railroad at Rockville Centre station.
+NICE bus routes n4, n15, n16, n16C, and n31X serve here.

 Education

 Rockville Centre students attend the Rockville Centre Union Free School District, the Oceanside UFSD, and the Baldwin UFSD.

-The Rockville Centre U.F.S.D. has five public elementary schools:
+The Rockville Centre Union Free School District has five public elementary schools:

 The Watson School, The Covert School, The Wilson School, The Hewitt School, and The Riverside School.
 In addition to the elementary schools, Rockville Centre also consists of South Side Middle School and South Side High School.
 The district extends beyond Rockville Centre's borders, including part of South Hempstead, and Hempstead.
 Covert Elementary School is located in South Hempstead.
 Part of Rockville Centre is located in the Oceanside school district and a part in the Baldwin School District.
+There are 5 elementary schools as well as one middle school and one high school.